bauland/TinyClrLib/Modules/Adafruit/TftDisplayShield/TftDisplayShield.md

 using System.Diagnostics;
 using System.Drawing;
 using System.Threading;
-using GHIElectronics.TinyCLR.Devices.Display;
-using GHIElectronics.TinyCLR.Drawing;
+using Bauland.Adafruit;
 using GHIElectronics.TinyCLR.Native;
-using Bauland.Pins;
+using GHIElectronics.TinyCLR.Pins;

-namespace FEZTftShieldDisplay
+namespace TestTftDisplayShield
 {
     internal static class Program
     {